dentarg/auth0-blog/_posts/2016-10-18-slash-webtasks-all-your-chatops-belong-to-you.markdown

   bg_color: "#222228"
   image: https://cdn.auth0.com/blog/slash-webtask-all-your-chatops-are-belong-to-you/logo-webtask-slack.png
 tags:
-- automation
+- webtask
 - serverless
+- faas
 - slack
-- webtask
 - devops
 - chatops

 related:
 - 2016-09-14-build-a-serverless-slack-bot-with-webtask/
 ---
-At [Auth0](https://auth0.com/) we live and breathe devops, and one thing we've been really gaga over is chatops.
+At [Auth0](https://auth0.com/) we live and breathe devops, and one thing we've been really amped over is chatops.
 We're deploying servers globally right from [Slack](https://slack.com/), we're monitoring our infrastucture in Slack, and hey we've even integrated many of our SAAS / LOB systems in Slack.

 Up until now, doing that has been quite a bit of work as you generally end up building custom bots, or building custom commands.
 In either case you have to package it up, deploy and host.
 Tools like [Hubot](https://github.com/github/hubot) go a long way to make the authoring easier, but you still have to stand up a server, configure it, etc.